plee722/api-exercise/README.md

 ## Getting Started
 1. Install dependencies with `npm install`.
-2. To run app locally, run `npm run start`.
-3. If not already on local machine, download Docker for Desktop (https://www.docker.com/products/docker-desktop/).
+2. If not already on local machine, download Docker for Desktop (https://www.docker.com/products/docker-desktop/) and start Docker application.
 3. To spin up app in Docker container, first run `docker compose build` and then run `docker compose up`.
+This will create the local dev environment in a docker container with the MySQL database.
 4. After Docker containers are up, go to localhost:8080.

 ## API Endpoints